 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-There are really four standard sizes of paper we use in an architecture engineering contracting office.
-That would be eight and a half by eleven pieces of paper.
-We use that for Microsoft Word type documents.
+There are really four standard sizes of paper we use in an Architecture, Engineering, or Contracting office.
+That would be eight-and-a-half by eleven-inch paper.
+We use that for Microsoft Word-type documents.

-We'll use that for faxes, you know, if people still do much faxing.
-We'll do this for notes and correspondence or eight and a half by eleven.
-We will use eleven by seventeens for a lot of small size print jobs.
+We'll use that for faxes, you know, if people still fax much.
+We'll do this for notes and correspondence or eight-and-a-half by eleven-inch.
+We will use eleven by seventeen sheets for a lot of small print jobs.

-We have eight and a half by eleven, eleven by seventeen, twenty-two by thirty-four, and thirty by forty-two.
+We have eight-and-a-half by eleven-inch, eleven by seventeen, twenty-two by thirty-four, and thirty by forty-two.
 So what happens is that most of the architectural drawings that people put out for projects for blueprints these days are twenty-two by thirty-four.
-So you can draw your drawings on these ANSI D or twenty-two by thirty-four sheets of paper at the appropriate scale.
+So you can draw your drawings on these ANSI D (twenty-two by thirty-four-inch) sheets of paper at the appropriate scale.

-And I'll say that the scale is a half inch equals a foot.
-What I can do though is I can take this twenty-two by thirty-four and I can print it half again as small on eleven by seventeen.
+And I'll say that the scale is a half-inch equals one foot.
+What I can do though is I can take this twenty-two by thirty-four and I can print it at half-size on eleven by seventeen.
 So what this lets me do is I can do a check set, which is a smaller size representation of the drawings using eleven by seventeen paper that was legally scaled on the twenty-two by thirty-four sheet of paper.

-But it lets me do my red line marking on a set of projects without having to waste a whole lot of paper.
-So that's eight and a half by eleven, eleven by seventeen, and twenty-two by thirty-four.
+But it lets me do my redline marking on a set of projects without having to waste a whole lot of paper.
+So that's eight-and-a-half by eleven-inch, eleven by seventeen, and twenty-two by thirty-four.
 And then another sheet that's very common is thirty by forty-two, which is an architectural E1 sheet.

 These would be larger sheets of paper that are used for larger projects.
-And so again, if you look at the relationship, we have an eight and a half by eleven sheet of paper here.
-So eight and a half by eleven is essentially half the size of an eleven by seventeen.
+And so again, if you look at the relationship, we have an eight-and-a-half by eleven-inch sheet of paper here.
+So eight-and-a-half by eleven-inch is essentially half the size of an eleven by seventeen.

-If I have my ANSI D, you can see that I can get one, two, three, four eleven by seventeens in the area of a twenty-two by thirty-four.
-But again, the most common sizes that we use are eight and a half by eleven, eleven by seventeen, twenty-two by thirty-four, and thirty by forty-two.
-Way back when, a lot of people would use twenty-four by thirty-six as a standard sheet.
+If I have my ANSI D sheet, you can see that I can get one, two, three, four eleven by seventeens in the area of a twenty-two by thirty-four.
+But again, the most common sizes that we use are eight-and-a-half by eleven-inch, eleven by seventeen, twenty-two by thirty-four, and thirty by forty-two.
+Way back when, a lot of people would use twenty-four by thirty-six-inch as a standard sheet.